 Consider social procurement

-When buying for Queensland Government, consider how you can help advance the government's economic, environmental and social objectives.
+When buying for the Queensland Government, consider how you can adopt a responsible public procurement approach, by pursuing social procurement.

 Access the Social Traders portal